-Investors typically look for a couple hundred dollars of cash flow per month after all expenses and reserve accounts in a BRRRR investment.
+Investors typically look for a couple of hundred dollars of cash flow per month after all expenses and reserve accounts in a BRRRR investment.
 They also look to take advantage of the tax benefits of depreciating the entire asset.
-The real icing on the cake of a buy-and-hold investment is principal paydown, and after the refinance, there will be a large amount of principal on the loan.
+The real icing on a buy-and-hold investment is principal paydown, and after the refinance, there will be a large amount of principal on the loan.

 One of the challenges with single-family buy-and-hold investing is that it is relatively hard to project capital expenditures.
 However, with the BRRRR strategy, you are doing your renovations, making it easier to estimate future capital expenditures.
 For example, it is much easier to project the life of a roof if you just put it on vs. estimating the age and condition of an existing roof.

 The general idea is to find a property that can be purchased and renovated for 70% of the ARV.
-You will be sitting on 30% of created equity when you are finished.
+When you finish, you will be sitting on 30% of created equity.
 This value goes directly to your balance sheet and works to increase your net worth.

 What Makes for a Successful BRRRR Method

 Not every property makes a great candidate to be a successful BRRRR property.
 However, they should be significantly distressed properties requiring a decent amount of rehab at the sweet spot.
-Typically, the less significant renovation required, the less likely you will find them at 70% ARV.
+Typically, the more minor renovation required, the less likely you will find them at 70% ARV.